Balalaxmx/YuanConf/README.md

 **This is my personal configuration,** only for my personal use of the environment to optimize, if any use, please select the file.**

-This is simply awesomewm, nano and rxvt-unicode configuration.
+This is simply Awesome WM and rxvt-unicode configuration.

+**My GNU nano configuration is in [nanorc](https://github.com/YuanPre/nanorc.git).**

 # INSTALL and USING
 **This configuration need awesomewm>=v4, rxvt-unicode  and DejaVu fonts.**